t0m5k1/t0m5k1.github.io/_posts/2019-07-30-Pi-hole-with-extras.md

 - **default-allow-ssh** should really only be open to Google's private network, alas they leave it open to the whole world by default.
 Nobody can successfully brute force their way into your server on Port 22, because it's not secured with passwords.
 It is secured with keys.
 If you disable this rule, you will not be able to use the browser based SSH interface in the Google Cloud Console until you re-enable this rule.

+In an upcoming article I intend to intorduce another firewall into the mix here for other reasons which will prove to be not only controversial but very cool.

 # Configure automated Pi-Hole updates and scheduled reboots